Jingvu/Wine-Quality-Prediction-Bayesian-Method/README.md

 # Wine Quality Prediction using Bayesian Methods
 Ever wondered what makes a great white wine?
 In this project, we use Bayesian statistics to predict wine quality based on physicochemical properties like acidity, sugar content, and alcohol levels.
-Using Bayesian logistic regression and MCMC sampling (JAGS), we classify wines into two categories:
+Using Bayesian logistic regression and MCMC sampling (JAGS).
+It explores how different physicochemical properties impact wine ratings, providing actionable insights for wine producers.
-  + High quality (Rating ≥ 7)
-  + Not high quality (Rating ≤ 6)

 By comparing non-informative vs. informative priors, we also explore how expert knowledge influences our predictions.

 ## Features
 - Bayesian Logistic Regression for classification using both non-informative and informative priors